Sistema Bolivariano de Comunicación e Información (SiBCI)

-In the radio segment, SiBCI oversees Radio Nacional de Venezuela (RNV), which includes nationwide, regional, local, and international radio channels.
-Additionally, SiBCI publishes nine newspapers and owns the Agencia Venezolana de Noticias (AVN), the official government press agency previously known as Agencia Bolivariana de Noticias (ABN) until 2010.
+In the realm of radio, SiBCI helms Radio Nacional de Venezuela (RNV), which offers a mosaic of stations, including nationwide, regional, local, and global radio services.
+On the print and digital front, the organization publishes nine newspapers and owns the Agencia Venezolana de Noticias (AVN), the government’s principal news agency, known as Agencia Bolivariana de Noticias (ABN) until it was rebranded in 2010.

 Media assets